 Hot and gently spiced recipes are the order of the day in Ayurveda, so this Halloween-inspired treat hits the mark in terms of Ayurvedic principles and seasonal feel-good factor.
 A warming and indulgent tonic for the colder months, our spiced pumpkin latte is a world away from the fast-food versions that have become ubiquitous in the US.
 Using high-quality whole foods and stimulating spices, it’s a brilliant way to sneak a little extra veg into your daily intake.

 Makes two mugs

-- Blend all of the ingredients together in a blender or Vitamix then simmer gently in a saucepan until piping hot.
-Taste and adjust seasoning, adding more almond milk or water if needed to serve.
+Blend all of the ingredients together until smooth and then simmer gently in a saucepan until piping hot.
+Taste and adjust seasoning, adding more almond milk or some water if needed.
+Serve immediately.